codio-content/Linux-Process_Management/.guides/content/Top-command-sorting-3f0f.md

-The `top` command is one fo the most intuitive CLI commands.
+The `top` command is one of the most intuitive CLI commands.

 For example, while the `top` command is still running, try pressing the `?` key to get more information about the usage of the command.